lambtron/YOOOAL/README.md

      \$$      \$$$$$$   \$$$$$$   \$$$$$$  \$$   \$$ \$$$$$$$$
 ```

-Yo "YOOOAL" to get Yo'd when a new Yo is Yo'd in the world cup.
+Yo "YOOOAL" to get Yo'd when a new Yo is Yo'd in the world cup, Yo.

 App [here](http://yoooal.herokuapp.com).

 Any questions or comments, just tweet at me [@andyjiang](http://www.twitter.com/andyjiang).